Personal profile

 Dr Holly Northam OAM, (PhD, RN, RM, M CritCareNurs, SFHEA) is Professor in Nursing and Midwifery at Western Sydney University.
 Holly has a conjoint appointment with the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM) as Director of the Leaders of Indigenous Nursing and Midwifery Education Network (LINMEN).

-Holly is Convenor of the Canberra restorative Community; an affiliate of the University of Canberra; a Churchill Fellow (2006); a 2022 Senior Fellow of the Higher Education Academy of the United Kingdom; and the inaugural international visiting fellow at the Restorative Research, Innovation and Education Lab, Schulich School of Law, Dalhousie University, Nova Scotia, Canada.
+Holly is an Adjunct Professor at the University of canberra; Convenor of the Canberra Restorative Community; a Churchill Fellow (2006); a 2022 Senior Fellow of the Higher Education Academy of the United Kingdom; and the inaugural international visiting fellow at the Restorative Research, Innovation and Education Lab, Schulich School of Law, Dalhousie University, Nova Scotia, Canada.

 Holly brings extensive clinical experience to her research, leadership and teaching.
 A strong social justice focus underpinned by her professional identity as a nurse and midwife informs Holly’s research and teaching approaches using the lens of hope and restorative practice to identify and support people who are vulnerable to poor laws, policies and practices in health and other institutional settings.